Stronger, healthier communities

 They look to support organisations tackling a clear local need.
 That could be providing space and opportunities for people to come together to overcome social isolation, building connections, improving the health and wellbeing of the local community or helping to alleviate food poverty.

-Hardship funding is available to help children and families with small grants during times of financial hardship.
+Relief grants are available to help children and families with small grants during times of financial hardship.
 This can include food and clothing vouchers, beds and bedding, as well as essential home appliances including cookers, fridge freezers and washing machines that can make a significant difference to people’s lives.

 Our customers are big supporters